Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers: Experimental Results

 \subsection{Link Prediction Results}

 We show the performance of link prediction using standard metrics: Mean Reciprocal Rank (MRR), Hit@10, Hit@3, and Hit@1; higher values indicate better performance~\cite{survey}.
 Since \transea, \mtkgnn, \kbln, and \literale cannot consider qualifiers, we first consider the link prediction only on the primary triplets, i.e., we consider the case where the missing entity is only in a primary triplet.
 Table~\ref{tb:lp_tri} shows the link prediction results on the primary triplets, where the best results are boldfaced and the second-best results are underlined.
 We see that the transformer-based hyper-relational knowledge graph embedding methods, \stare, \hytrans, and \gran show better performance than the other baselines.
-More importantly, \ours significantly outperforms all the baseline methods in terms of all metrics on all datasets.
-When predicting a missing entity in a primary triplet, the answer can be changed depending on its qualifiers.
+More importantly, { \ours significantly outperforms all the baseline methods in terms of all metrics on \hnwk and \hnyg.
+On \hnfbs, \ours outperforms all baselines in terms of \hten and \hthree, shows comparable performance to \ram in \mrr, and lags behind the best-performing baselines in \hone.} When predicting a missing entity in a primary triplet, the answer can be changed depending on its qualifiers.
 For example, Table~\ref{tb:lp_qual} shows examples of the predictions made by \ours on \hnwk where \ours successfully predicts the answers.

 We also consider the case where the missing entity can be placed either in a primary triplet or a qualifier.
 Table~\ref{tb:lp_all} shows the results in \hnwk and \hnfbs.
 In \hnyg, all qualifiers in the test set contain only numeric entities.
 Therefore, for \hnyg, the link prediction results on all entities of the hyper-relational facts are identical to those on the primary triplets.
 While \stare and \hytrans can handle the hyper-relational facts, their implementations are provided only for the prediction on the primary triplets but not for the qualifiers.
-Thus, we could not report the results of these methods.
-In Table~\ref{tb:lp_all}, we see that \ours shows the best performance among all the methods in terms of all metrics.
-The performance gap between \ours and the second-best method, \gran, is substantial.
-This is because \hnwk and \hnfbs contain diverse numeric literals, and \gran does not effectively use that information, whereas \ours can appropriately interpret and utilize numeric literals.
+Thus, we could not report the results of these methods. {Table~\ref{tb:lp_all} shows that \ours achieves the best performance among all the methods in \hnwk in terms of all metrics, while \ours shows comparable performance to \gran in \hnfbs.
+The performance gap between \ours and the best baseline, \gran, is substantial in \hnwk.
+This is because \hnwk contains diverse numeric literals, and \gran does not effectively use that information, whereas \ours can appropriately interpret and utilize numeric literals.}

 Recall that the link prediction task is to predict discrete entities but not numeric entities, according to our definition in Section~\ref{sec:task}.
 In Table~\ref{tb:lp_tri} and Table~\ref{tb:lp_all}, all methods solve the same problems where the missing entities are originally discrete entities.
 Even though we consider the numeric literals as discrete entities in \nalp, \tnalp, \ram, \hinge, \neuinfer, \stare, \hytrans, and \gran, we exclude the predictions on numeric literals when measuring the link prediction performance of these methods for a fair comparison.
 Instead, we use the predictions on numeric literals to measure the numeric value prediction performance of the aforementioned methods, which will be presented in Section~\ref{sec:nvp}.